oracle/terraform-provider-oci/website/docs/d/containerengine_node_pool.html.markdown

 * `node_config_details` - The configuration of nodes in the node pool.
 	* `is_pv_encryption_in_transit_enabled` - Whether to enable in-transit encryption for the data volume's paravirtualized attachment.
 This field applies to both block volumes and boot volumes.
 The default value is false.
 	* `kms_key_id` - The OCID of the Key Management Service key assigned to the boot volume.
+	* `node_pool_pod_network_option_details` - The CNI related configuration of pods in the node pool.
+		* `cni_type` - The CNI plugin used by this node pool
+		* `max_pods_per_node` - The max number of pods per node in the node pool.
+This value will be limited by the number of VNICs attachable to the node pool shape
+		* `pod_nsg_ids` - The OCIDs of the Network Security Group(s) to associate pods for this node pool with.
+For more information about NSGs, see [NetworkSecurityGroup](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/NetworkSecurityGroup/).
+		* `pod_subnet_ids` - The OCIDs of the subnets in which to place pods for this node pool.
+This can be one of the node pool subnet IDs
 	* `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 	* `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 	* `nsg_ids` - The OCIDs of the Network Security Group(s) to associate nodes for this node pool with.
 For more information about NSGs, see [NetworkSecurityGroup](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/NetworkSecurityGroup/).